Efficient computation of contrastive explanations: Introduction

 \paragraph*{Our contributions} We make several contributions in this work: \begin{enumerate} \item In section~\ref{sec:pertinentnegatives} we address a conceptual issue, and we study how pertinent negatives are related to counterfactual explanations as discussed e.g.\ in \cite{face}.
-We reduce the problem of computing a pertinent negative to the problem of computing a counterfactual explanation. \item In section~\ref{sec:pertinentpositives} we conceptualize computing pertinent positives and we propose a 2-phase algorithm for computing ''high-quality'' pertinent positives.
-In section~\ref{sec:pp:modelspecificprograms} we develop mathematical programs (often even convex programs) for efficiently computing pertinent positives of many different standard ML models like linear and quadratic classifiers and learning vector quantization models. \item We empirically evaluate our proposed methods in section~\ref{sec:pp:experiments}.
-For most settings, we obtain unique explanations. \end{enumerate} Due to space constraints and for the purpose of better readability, we include all proofs and derivations to the appendix (section~\ref{sec:appendix}).
+We reduce the problem of computing a pertinent negative to the problem of computing a counterfactual explanation.
+For the latter, model-specific optimization schemes have recently been proposed in the work~\cite{counterfactualsurvey}. \item In section~\ref{sec:pertinentpositives} we conceptualize computing pertinent positives and we propose a 2-phase algorithm for computing ``high-quality'' pertinent positives.
+In section~\ref{sec:pp:modelspecificprograms} we develop mathematical programs (often even convex programs) for efficiently computing pertinent positives of many different standard ML models like linear/quadratic classifiers and learning vector quantization models.
+We also study how to compute plausible pertinent positives, and we also study special cases in which we can efficiently compute globally optimal pertinent positives. \item We empirically evaluate our proposed methods in section~\ref{sec:pp:experiments}.
+For most settings, we obtain unique explanations. \end{enumerate} \ifthenelse{\boolean{arxiv}} {Due to space constraints and for the purpose of better readability, we include all proofs and derivations to the appendix (section~\ref{sec:appendix}).} {Due to space constraints, all proofs and derivations can be found in an extended version on arXiv\footnote{\url{https://arxiv.org/abs/2010.02647}}.}